The 4% rule’s origin

 The “4% rule” came from the 1994 Trinity study looking at 30-year retirements with US stocks/bonds.
 It was never meant as a universal law.

 We assume monthly compounding.
-In “Plan by spending (SWR)” we compute a real FI number as (spending − other income) ÷ SWR.
+In “Plan by spending (SWR)” we compute a real FI number from after-tax portfolio withdrawal need: (spending + healthcare + active expenses − dependable income − active income) ÷ (1 − tax rate) ÷ SWR.
 To keep purchasing power, that real target is inflated to the projected FI date.
-We then project your portfolio from today’s balance using monthly contributions and your expected annual return.
-Time-to-FI is when the projection first meets (or exceeds) the nominal target.
-We show both “today’s money” and the nominal amount for clarity.
+We then project your portfolio from today’s balance using monthly investments, temporary income or expense streams, expected annual return, and investment fee drag.
+Time-to-FI is when the projection first meets or exceeds the nominal target for that month.

 FIRE is a simple idea with a lot of jargon around it: build a portfolio large enough that a small, sustainable withdrawal can cover your living expenses.
 When your investments can reasonably fund your lifestyle, you’ve reached Financial Independence—whether you keep working, change careers, go part-time, or retire early.
 Think of FIRE as a design problem: match reliable resources to the life you want, with a healthy margin of safety.